🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 Wagner/Africa Corps: Neo-Colonialism with Russian Characteristics

 Wagner Group's expansion across Africa follows a consistent playbook: provide security to embattled governments in exchange for mining concessions and geopolitical influence.
-The model is profitable, violent, and expanding.
+The model is profitable, violent, and expanding rapidly across the continent.

 Mali